r4d6/Citadel-Wiki/citadel-wiki/main/guides/chem_recipies.md

 # IMPURE REAGENTS

+These chemicals are only available from impure reagent metabolization/reactions.
+As a general rule, if the reagent is insoluble in the pure chem, it will precipitate out after the reaction has finished, as a result, some precipitations can be prevented by pushing up the purity mid reaction.
+If the chem doesn’t precipitate out, yet is still impure, it will only split on metabolising, thus is can be useful to scan your purity in the Chem Master 3000’s analyse function, or use a handheld Chem Analyser.

 |Name | Reagents | Reaction vars | Description | Chem properties |
 |---|---|---|-----------|---|
 |<a href="#Chemical Isomers"><h5 id="Chemical Isomers">![FFFFFF](https://placehold.it/15/FFFFF/000000?text=+)Chemical Isomers</h5></a> pH: 7 | N/A |  | Toxic chemical isomers made from impure reactions.
 At low volumes will cause light toxin damage, but as the volume increases, it deals larger amounts, damages the liver, then eventually the heart.
 This is default impure chem for all chems, and changes only if stated. | <ul><li>Metabolism_rate: 0.2u/s</li>   </ul>|